Skip to main content

 3. Configure spec settings

-4. Submit and wait for analysis (1-5 minutes)
+4. Submit and wait for spec generation to finish (1-5 minutes)

 5. Review generated spec